freeCodeCamp/freeCodeCamp/guide/english/c/loops/index.md

 Terminates the <b>loop</b> or <b>switch</b> statement and transfers execution to the statement immediately following the loop or switch.

 #### 2. Continue statement
 Causes the loop to skip the remainder of its body and immediately retest its condition prior to reiterating.
+It Does not work on switch statement but in loops only.

 #### 3. Goto statement
 Transfers control to the labeled statement.